Beddgelert Forest, near Beddgelert

 Huge forest in the heart of Eryri (Snowdonia)...

-Sawbench is the starting point for a short walking trail and two mountain bike trails.
+Sawbench is the starting point for a short walking trail and two red graded mountain bike trails.

 The walking trail takes in historical features and has views over the Conwy Valley and Llanrwst.

-The mountain bike trails include the classic Gwydir Mawr and a shorter, bitesize option Gwydir Bach.
+The mountain bike trails are the classic Gwydir Mawr and a shorter, bitesize option Gwydir Bach.